starfleetcadet75/starfleetcadet75.github.io/content/posts/plaid-2020-golf-so.md

 To test that our function gets called, we run the library with `strace -E LD_PRELOAD=./golf.so /bin/true`.
 The last line of the strace output prints `exit_group(42)`, which confirms that our code did indeed execute when loaded by `/bin/true`.

-Despite stripping the binary, using only three assembly instructions, and avoiding the standard library, we still end up with an object of over 13k in size.
+Despite stripping the binary, using only three assembly instructions, and avoiding the standard library, we still end up with an object of over 13k bytes in size.

 ## Custom ELF Binary